-The LSN (Log Sequence Numbers) are unique identifiers and each record in a table will be having individual LSN in a SQL Server Transaction Log file.
-So, a deleted record in a SQL table can be easily recovered if the time of their deletion is known correctly.
+The LSN are unique in nature.
+Each record in a table will be having LSN in a unique SQL Server LDF file.
+Therefore, a deleted record in a SQL table can be easily recovered if the time of their deletion is known correctly.

 To recover deleted records in SQL Server using LSN, there are few prerequisites that are to be fulfilled as discussed above.
 For a fine recovery of deleted rows (records) from the table in SQL Server database, you need to have Full Recovery Model or Logged Recovery Model at the time when the data deletion took place.

 Steps to Retrieve Deleted Records from Table in SQL Server

 To recover deleted rows in SQL Server 2017, 2016, 2015, 2014, 2012, 2008 and 2005, follow the below steps without any mistakes.

 Step 1:- Check the number of rows existing in the table from which records or rows were deleted.

 WITH NOFORMAT, NOINIT,

 Step 3:- Get the Transaction ID of deleted Records.
 It will help you to get information about deleted rows.